GUIDELINE FOR REVIEWER

 After you apply your article to a journal, it will be evaluated by independent experts in the field.
 These reviewers, who are occasionally referred to as referees,' are tasked with evaluating the validity, relevance, and originality of your work, ensuring that each article you publish is as good as it can be.

-Peer examination conducted in a double-blind fashion
+Peer examination conducted in a single-blind fashion

 Even if you have anonymized your paper, reviewers can be able to deduce your identity, particularly if you work in a highly specialised sector.
 They may have heard you present similar ideas at a conference or recognise your writing style, for example.